-Permit Part I.A. was updated to explain that the different groups are being renewed for different time intervals to align the sector expiration dates with that of the general permit.
-This is to avoid having multiple expiration dates associated with a single permit.
+Permit Part I.A. was updated to explain that the different groups of sectors will be renewed for shorter time intervals so that the sector expiration dates will align with the general permit's expiration date.
+This is to avoid having multiple expiration dates associated with a single permit by putting all sectors on the same schedule as the general permit.